Applicability of hybrid planar films of biaxial nematics for in-plane switching:A detailed Monte Carlo study: Acknowledgments

 \section{Acknowledgments}

 The simulations are carried out in the Centre for Modelling Simulation and Design (CMSD) at the University of Hyderabad.
-One of the authors (BKL) acknowledges the financial support of University Grants Commission of India for the grant of a research fellowship.
+BKL acknowledges the financial support of University Grants Commission of India for the grant of a research fellowship.